openvinotoolkit/model_server/demos/gptj_causal_lm/python/README.md

 ```bash
 python3 download_model.py
 ```
-The script downloads the model using `transformers` pip library, loads into the memory using `pytorch` backend and saves into disk in pytorch format.
+The script downloads the model using `transformers` pip library, loads into the memory using `pytorch` backend and saves into disk in pytorch format.y
+> NOTE: Loading the model into CPU device takes ~48GB of RAM.
+Read more about the [model specification](https://huggingface.co/docs/transformers/v4.15.0/model_doc/gptj#overview).

 ### Convert the model
 The model needs to be converted to ONNX format in order to load in OVMS: